GPRS/3G Data Compression

 It is unfortunate that Vodafone compress even already-compressed image types like GIF which are often used for images that need to be preserved.

-Fortunately there is a way around this, which is to modify the data stream so the Vodafone server cannot recognise the images.
 There are a number of subscriber services that offer data compression.
 To implement compression which is transparent to the client, software is required at the client PC.
-One example is Onspeed which costs £25/year.
-I've used it for a few months and it works generally well.
-Because they have control over both ends of the link, they can compress the entire data stream.
-Their driver offers user-selectable image quality levels, including an "original quality" setting, as shown below.
+One example is Onspeed which was £25/year.
+Their performance was however poor when I last used it - apparently because large numbers of Brits living outside the UK were using it to watch BBC Iplayer which blocks downloads from non-UK IPs Because they have control over both ends of the link, they can compress the entire data stream.
+Their windows driver offers user-selectable image quality levels, including an "original quality" setting, as shown below.

-Vodafone GPRS but using Onspeed "original" quality
+JPEG - after download via Vodafone GPRS but using Onspeed "original" quality

-JPEG - after download via Vodafone
+JPEG - after download via Vodafone GPRS but using Onspeed "lowest" quality

-GIF - after download via Vodafone
+GIF - after download via Vodafone GPRS but using Onspeed "original" quality

-but using Onspeed "lowest" quality
+GIF - after download via Vodafone GPRS but using Onspeed "lowest" quality

 Vodafone's software appears to come from an outfit called Bytemobile which refuses to answer communications, citing contractual obligations.
 Vodafone's support don't seem to know anything it either but that is only to be expected from that company!
 The only evidence of it is a folder on a CD which comes with the Vodafone-branded GPRS PCMCIA card, plus a lot of googled press releases saying that Vodafone (and others) have signed up for the Bytemobile technology.
 On the CD is what looks like a driver which just might implement the client side of a lossless compression system.
 As there is no real info on it, and no evidence that the image compression is adjustable, I haven't tried it.
 It is free but is almost certainly not going to work with GPRS/3G providers other than Vodafone, whereas Onspeed works with everything and once one has paid for the login+password one can (technically, anyway) install it on anything.

-Page last updated 3rd September 2008
+Page last updated 16th February 2014

 Any feedback, reports of dead links, corrections or suggestions much appreciated: